xosnrdev/TabKit/README.md

 ## Features

-- Add new tabs with unique IDs and custom configurations
+- Add new tabs with unique IDs and custom configurations.
-- Set the active tab programmatically
+- Set the active tab programmatically.
-- Remove tabs individually or close all tabs at once
+- Remove tabs individually or close all tabs at once.
-- Switch between tabs using "next" and "previous" actions
+- Switch between tabs using "next" and "previous" actions.
-- Update tab properties, such as title, content, and dirty state
+- Update tab properties, such as title, content, and dirty state.
-- Customize tab behavior with configuration options
+- Customize tab behavior with configuration options.
-- Built with Redux Toolkit for efficient state management
+- Built with Redux Toolkit for efficient state management.
-- Persist tab state across sessions using Redux Persist
+- Persist tab state across sessions using Redux Persist.
-- Includes a built-in Redux store and provider component
-- Provides a context hook for accessing tab state and dispatching actions
+- Provides a single context hook as a single source of truth for accessing tab state and dispatching actions.

 ## Getting Started